nsidc/qgreenland/doc/contributor/how-to/contribute-layers.md

 - Citation populated
 - Layer descriptions populated
 - Layer description excludes data provider
-- Layers'/groups' title follows date standard
+- Layers'/groups' title follows date standard: If a layer is date-specific, the date should be the last part of the title except the resolution, if present.
+Not in parentheses or otherwise distinguished from the rest of the title.
+Format is "Month DD YYYY" (all fields optional), e.g.:
+    - `Common Murre Colonies 2010`
+    - `Sea Ice Age September 17-24 2010`
-- Layers'/groups' title follows capitalization standard
+- Layers'/groups' title follows capitalization standard: Capitalize first letter of the Title.
+Other than this, only capitalize proper nouns and acronyms.
+E.g.:
+    - `Thickbilled Murre 1km breeding zone`
-- Layers'/groups' title excludes data provider (see notes for exceptions)
+- Layers'/groups' title excludes data provider: Layer should not include provider e.g.
+  "NSIDC".
+Put this in the dataset citation instead! _EXCEPTION:_ In some cases, we have the same type of data from various providers, e.g.:
+    - `Discipline/Measurement/Provider A/Layer`
+    - `Discipline/Measurement/Provider B/Layer`
 - No fields are populated with "TBD" or "TODO"
 - All layers have style
-- Any known issues with data quality are listed in "Description"
+- Any known issues with data quality are listed in "Description": This should not include spatial mismatch issues, this is covered by our [Disclaimer](/disclaimer.md).
 - Datastore's data is in final state
 - Layers not in unneccessary group
 - Stakeholders approve citation